Dambisa (singer): Early life and music career

-Dambisa started singing at the tender age of 9 years.
+Dambisa started singing at the age of 9 years old.
 During her teenage days, she would listen to Tina Turner’s songs and at times listened to PK Chishala’s which has now shaped her music career.
 After this Dambisa gained recognition in East, West and Southern Africa to performing on foreign shows and awards in Namibia.
-Her previous single African Baby was released in 2018 the song embraced the African culture and skin colour for people.
+Her single "African Baby" was released in 2018.
+The song embraced the African culture and skin colour for people.